Sharifian Solution: Meetings with Abdullah

 The British representatives suggested that if Abdullah were able to control the anti-French actions of the Syrian Nationalists it would reduce French opposition to his brother's candidature for Mesopotamia, and might even lead to the appointment of Abdullah himself as Emir of Syria in Damascus.
 In the end, Abdullah agreed to halting his advance towards the French and to administer the territory east of the Jordan River for a six-month trial period during which he would be given a British subsidy of £5,000 per month.

 Transjordan

-The region, which would become part of TransJordan, was separated from the area of the French Mandate after the French defeated King Faisal in July 1920.
+The region, which would become part of Transjordan, was separated from the area of the French Mandate for Syria and the Lebanon after the French defeated King Faisal in July 1920.

 For a time, the area had no established ruler nor occupying power.
-During this period Transjordan became a no man's land or, as Sir Herbert Samuel put it, "..left politically derelict".
+Norman Bentwich wrote that "The Arabs were left to work out their destiny" after the British did not send troops or an administration.
+Herbert Samuel wrote that the region was "left politically derelict".

 On 7 September, Rufaifan al-Majali (al-Karak) and Sultan al-'Adwan (al-Balqa), both supporters of the British, received telegrams from Hussein announcing that one of his sons was coming north to organize a movement to oust the French from Syria.
 Abdullah arrived in Ma'an on 21 November 1920 leaving on 29 February 1921 and arriving in Amman on 2 March 1921.

 Abdullah established his government on 11 April 1921.